pingcap/docs-cn/dashboard/dashboard-statement-list.md

 ---
 title: SQL Statements Page of TiDB Dashboard
-summary: View the execution status of all SQL statements in the TiDB cluster.
+summary: The SQL statements page in TiDB Dashboard shows the execution status of all SQL statements in the cluster.
+It allows users to analyze long-running SQL statements and provides options to access, filter, display more columns, sort, and change settings.
+The page also includes a feature to limit the number of stored SQL statements.
+For more details, visit the TiDB Dashboard documentation.
 aliases: ['/docs/dev/dashboard/dashboard-statement-list/']
 ---